draftm0de/github.scripts/.github/actions/docker-push/README.md

 2. **Prepare Push Arguments**:
    - Verifies the provided image or artifact is valid and accessible.
    - Extracts the Docker username from the image name.

-3. **Login to Docker Hub**:
+3. **Login to Docker Registry**:
-   - Logs into Docker Hub using the provided username and API token.
+   - Logs into Docker registry using the provided username and API token.

 4. **Push Docker Image**:
     - Optionally tags the image with the name provided in the `target` input.